ABOUT THE CANYON

-Years ago a massive earthquake tumbled these house-size boulders together to form natural bridges and a cool green grotto.
+Geological events going back millions of years arranged these house-size boulders together to form natural bridges and a cool green grotto.

-During the massive earthquake the rocks were sheared off the 60' canyon walls and shoved out just enough to make a winding natural rock stairway.
+A winding natural rock stairway.
 At the top is Pulpit Rock from which you have a panoramic view of part of the canyon.

 This covered area was used for cooking and tribal rituals by Chickasaw Indians.